-The school is the data controller.
-They have ultimate responsibility for how the school manage data.
-They delegate this processing to individuals to act on their behalf, to the relevant school staff.
+Cavendish Close Infant and Nursery School, as the maintained school is the data controller.
+The school and Governors have ultimate responsibility for how data is managed.
+They delegate this processing to relevant individuals within school to act on their behalf.